dataiku/dss-plugin-ai-art/README.md

 ```

 ## Known limitations
+1. Due to licensing restrictions, the weights must be acquired manually before
+    you can use this plugin.
+See the [documentation][plugin_documentation] for
+    details.

-The weights must be stored on the local filesystem.
-If a remote folder (S3, etc)
+1. The weights must be stored on the local filesystem.
+If a remote folder (S3,
-is used, or if the recipe uses containerized execution, the weights will be
+    etc) is used, or if the recipe uses containerized execution, the weights
-downloaded to a temporary directory every time the recipe is run.
-This is
+    will be downloaded to a temporary directory every time the recipe is run.
-because the method used to load the weights ([from_pretrained]) and the method
+    This is because the method used to load the weights ([from_pretrained])
-used to download the weights (git clone) require a local filepath.
+    requires a local filepath.

 [from_pretrained]: https://huggingface.co/docs/diffusers/v0.6.0/en/api/diffusion_pipeline#diffusers.DiffusionPipeline.from_pretrained